B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/PrepExternalSchema.rst

 multiple of 3 and cannot contain in-frame stop codons) and contain no invalid or ambiguous characters (sequences must be composed of ATCG only).

-By default, the process will adapt the external schema based on a BLAST Score Ratio (BSR) value of ``0.6``, it will accept sequences of any length and will use the genetic code ``11`` (Bacteria and Archaea) to translate sequences.
-These options can be changed by passing different values to the ``--bsr``, ``--l`` and ``--t`` arguments.
-The process runs relatively fast with the default value for the ``--cpu`` argument, but it will complete considerably faster if it can use several CPU cores to evaluate several loci in parallel.

-For each gene in the external schema, and assuming the default BSR value, the process will:

-- Exclude sequences with invalid or ambiguous characters.
-- Exclude sequences with length value that is not a multiple of 3.
-- Try to translate sequences and exclude sequences that cannot be translated in any possible orientation due to invalid start and/or stop codons or in-frame stop codons.
-- Select the longest (or one of the longest) sequence as the first representative for that gene;
-- Use BLASTp to align the representative against all sequences that were not excluded.
-- Calculate the BSR value for each alignment.
-- If all BSR values are greater than 0.7, the current representative is considered appropriate to capture the gene sequence diversity when performing allele calling.
-- Otherwise, an additional representative has to be chosen in order to find a suitable set of representatives for the gene.
-The new representative will be the longest sequence from the set of non-representative sequences that had a BSR value in the interval [0.6,0.7] (in this BSR value interval, aligned sequences are still considered to be alleles of the same gene but display a degree of dissimilarity that can contribute to an increase of the sensitivity compared to the utilization of only one of those sequences as representative).
-If there is no alignment with a BSR value in the interval [0.6,0.7], the next representative will be the longest (or one of the longest) sequence from the set of sequences that had an alignment with a BSR<0.6.
-- The process will keep expanding the set of representatives until we have a set of representatives that when aligned against all alleles of the gene, guarantee that each allele has at least one alignment with a BSR>0.7.

-After determining the representative sequences, the process writes the FASTA file with all valid sequences to the adapted schema directory and the FASTA file with only the representatives to the *short* directory inside the adapted schema directory.

 Basic Usage
 -----------